mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step3.md

 `kubectl config get-contexts`{{execute}}

-Notice that the current active context is  `kubernetes-admin@kubernetes`
+Notice that the current active context is: `kubernetes-admin@kubernetes`

 To switch to the `dev-context` context, type the below command: